gavinrozzi/njtr1/cran-comments.md

-# cran-comments (2021-04-04)
+# cran-comments (2021-04-15)
-## Update 0.1.1
+## Update

-In this update, the vignette has been updated so that it will not fail if external data is unable to be downloaded in order to address comments by the CRAN team.
-The vignette now does not depend on any external data sources.
+This is a resubmission.
+This version contains additional changes to code to ensure that the function `get_njtr1()` fails gracefully to supplement changes to the vignette.
+Furthermore, this update adds additional enhancements to core functionality by parsing dates and supporting the download of additional years of data.

 ## Test environments
-* local macOS Big Sur install on Apple Silicon, R 4.0.4
+* local macOS Big Sur install on Apple Silicon, R 4.0.5
-* win-builder (oldrelease, devel, release)
+* rhub (oldrelease, devel, release)
 * local Windows 10 development machine, R 4.0.4

 ## R CMD check results